forestryio/forestry.io/hugo/content/blog/an-introduction-to-theming-in-vuepress.md

 draft: true

 ---
-When [I first looked at VuePress](https://forestry.io/blog/vuepress-brings-your-documentation-to-life/), I marveled at how quickly you could install it alongside your existing markdown documentation to create a polished documentation website.
+When [I first looked at VuePress](https://forestry.io/blog/vuepress-brings-your-documentation-to-life/), I marveled at how quickly you could install it alongside your project's existing markdown docs to create a polished documentation website.
 This is without a doubt one of VuePress’ biggest strengths, but documentation is not the only thing it can do.
 VuePress is a highly flexible static site generator, and provides the ability to completely customize the way your pages are built via its Layout component.
 In this article, we’ll take a look at some fundamentals of building a blog theme in VuePress.

 {{% warning "Before We Get Started" %}}
 VuePress is built on the Vue.js framework, and a working knowledge of Vue.js will be tremendously helpful in understanding how to create VuePress themes.
 This guide will attempt to explain some concepts as we go along, but I highly recommend you take a look at the [Vue.js documentation](https://vuejs.org/v2/guide/) if you get lost.
 Don’t be intimidated: Vue is pretty easy to get the hang of!